Digital renminbi: Testing

+2020

 In April 2020, testing began in four cities around China (Shenzhen, Suzhou, Chengdu and Xiong'an) to improve the currency's functionality.
 Areas of testing include the currency's reliability, stability, ease of use, and regulatory concerns such as the prevention of money laundering, tax evasion and terror financing.
 The currency could be transferred to bank accounts or used directly with certain merchants, and could be controlled via apps on one's smartphone.
 As of April 2021, more than 100,000 have downloaded such apps, which were developed by banks, including six state-owned banks.
 The digital currency could be spent in stores like Starbucks and McDonald's in China, as well as online shopping platforms like JD.com.
-Local governments, partnering with private businesses, have distributed more than 150 million RMB as incentive to attract test users of digital RMB and to stimulate consumption.
+Local governments, partnering with private businesses, have distributed more than 150 million RMB as an incentive to attract test users of digital RMB and to stimulate consumption.

+2021

 As of April 2021, testing has been expanded to six additional regions: Shanghai, Hainan, Changsha, Xi'an, Qingdao and Dalian.

+In June 2021, some Chinese cities expanded the use of e-CNY in public transportation.
+Chengdu was the first to fully integrate e-CNY payments across all buses and subway lines.
+This was part of a larger pilot to test the digital currency in daily transactions.
+Later, Beijing and Suzhou also implemented e-CNY for public transport, with Beijing enabling it on all 24 subway lines and Suzhou on its new Line 5.